An Outdoor Education

 The Senior Trip provides an opportunity for the class to share one last common experience.
 It is designed to provide opportunities for group bonding, reflection, and physical challenge as they look forward to life after high school.
 The trip provides this opportunity by immersing the students in nature, providing common group challenge, and providing opportunity for play and reflection.

 Trips vary from class to class.
 Upcoming plans call for an eight day exploration of areas in Northern California which are thought of in many circles to be places of particular power and mystery.
 The adventure begins in the Mt.
 Shasta area with guided exploration of the area’s many beautiful and mystical features.
 Students participate in a traditional sweat lodge ceremony with Sparrowhawk, a local Native American.
 The trip culminates with a 4-day wilderness style raft trip down the Wild and Scenic Lower Klamath River.
 The river provides a perfect setting for the students to reflect on their years together and on the many divergent paths that their own rivers will soon be taking them.

 This summer course is offered Outdoor Education Coordinator Luke Barbee.
 The ten-day journey into the Yosemite wilderness gives students the chance to connect with nature while applying leadership/team building skills and learning backpacking techniques.
 It is also an awe-inspiring study of John Muir’s history in the valley.

 A highlight of the Pacific Rim block is a morning at Ocean Beach.
-Students establish a comfortable place from which to view the Pacific Ocean - its wave patterns (often a high tide in the fall) and the sky above.
-They sketch their own version of the water and environment and take notes on what thoughts and feelings it brings them.
-These notes are then turned into original poems, done with Leslie Marmon Silko’s poem, ‘Prayer to the Pacific,’ in mind.
+Students view wave patterns and the sky above.
+They sketch their own version of the water and environment, and take notes on their thoughts and feelings.
+The notes are then turned into original poems, done with Leslie Marmon Silko’s poem, ‘Prayer to the Pacific,’ in mind.